 Complications from diabetes include the possibility of your feet suffering from nerve damage, which means you can develop ulcers or infections without realizing until the damage has become severe.
-Wearing specially designed diabetic shoes know as depth shoes can be a good way of dealing with this.
+Wearing specially designed diabetic shoes known as depth shoes can be a good way of dealing with this.

-What are depth shoes?
+What are the depth shoes?

 These are shoes that are designed to take account of the fact that your feet are more vulnerable than those of people who don’t have diabetes.
 After examining your feet, your podiatrist will be able to prescribe the type of diabetic shoes that are the most suitable for you.